 - A glass spray bottle (plastic will work too)

 Magnesium Oil Instructions

-Boil the distilled water.
+- Boil the distilled water.
 It is important to use distilled to extend the shelf life of the mixture.
 Put the Magnesium Chloride

 - Stir well until completely dissolved.
 Let cool completely and store in the spray bottle.
 Can be stored at room temperature for at least six months.
 I keep in my bathroom to use daily.